georgia-tech-db/evadb/api-docs/source/overview/installation.rst

 Visualize the Output
 ~~~~

-    The output of such queries are `shown in the notebook <https://evadb.readthedocs.io/en/latest/source/tutorials/01-mnist.html#visualize-output-of-query-on-the-video>`_.
+The output of the query is `visualized in the notebook <https://evadb.readthedocs.io/en/latest/source/tutorials/01-mnist.html#visualize-output-of-query-on-the-video>`_.

 Part 5: Start a Command Line Client